ofonime04/DSA_PROJECT-_2/README.md

 -	Salary structure with regards to gender

 #### Data Analysis
-This is where we use the new measure to generate additional columns where required during the analysis.
-Example
+This is where we use the *Report view* to visualize data cleaned and generated.
+ Example; On the *Build Tab* choose a preferred chart that best helps to describes/explains the data you are analyzing.

 ### RESULTS/FINDINGS
 -	From the analysis, the organization has more males than the females in Kaduna, a slight different in Lagos and a difference of one in Abuja.